James Tour: Career

+In 2002, he was the head of the molecular electronics group at the Center for Nanoscale Science and Technology at Rice University.

 Religion and evolution

-Tour became a born-again Christian in graduate school, and in 2001 he signed the Discovery Institute's A Scientific Dissent from Darwinism statement that relies on pseudoscientific reasoning to offer various religiously motivated arguments against evolution.
+Tour became a born-again Christian as an undergraduate, and in 2001 he signed the Discovery Institute's A Scientific Dissent from Darwinism statement that relies on pseudoscientific reasoning to offer various religiously motivated arguments against evolution.
 In a 2014 profile in The New Yorker, Tour was reported to have indicated that this signing "reflected only his personal doubts about how random mutation occurs at the molecular level.
 Although he ends e-mails with 'God bless', he says that, apart from a habit of praying for divine guidance, he feels that religion plays no part in his scientific work."
-Tour has subsequently become more outspoken about his scepticism regarding origin of life research, including a debate with science YouTuber Dave Farina at a May 2023 event at Rice University.
+Tour has subsequently become more outspoken about his scepticism regarding origin of life research, including in a debate with science YouTuber Dave Farina at a May 2023 event at Rice University.

+Tour is a member of Discovery Institute, and has worked with Stephen C. Meyer to promote intelligent design.